anil1055/n-stage_LDA/README.md

 # n-stage Latent Dirichlet Allocation (n-LDA)
-Proposed n-LDA & A Novel Approcah for classic LDA
+Proposed n-LDA & A Novel Approach for classical LDA

 Latent Dirichlet Allocation (LDA) is a generative probabilistic topic model for a given text collection.
 Topics have a probability distribution over words and text documents over topics.
 Each subject has a probability distribution over the fixed word corpus [1].
 The method exemplifies a mix of these topics for each document.
 Then, a model is produced by sampling words from this mixture [2].